koishi-daisuki/portfolio-project/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 > to create a new design.
 In you do end up picking one at random, you should
 > disclose that here as well.

-> I choose to implement all of three designs in component-brainstorming, since their kernal methods are dependent to each data type.
+> I choose to implement the Permission class.

 > Once you've argued your choice of design, make a branch in your new repo called
 > something like `proof-of-concept`.
 There are many ways to do this, but my